The Complete Guide to Distal Biceps Rupture

 Phase 3

-It is important for overhead athletes to have a normal range of motion in their shoulders.
+Overhead athletes need to have a normal range of motion in their shoulders.
 Patients should start doing isotonic exercises, which are exercises with resistance, at 8 weeks.
 They should use weights that increase by ~1 pound each week.
 They should also start doing isometric exercises, which are exercises without resistance, at 8 or 10 weeks.
-Neuromuscular control exercises are introduced and progressed to help the shoulder and elbow muscles to better work together.
+Neuromuscular control exercises are introduced and progressed to help the shoulder and elbow muscles better work together.

 Phase 4